ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/aggregation/index.md

 <grid-example title='Multi-Column Aggregation' name='multi-column-aggregation' type='generated' options='{ "enterprise": true, "modules": ["clientside", "rowgrouping", "menu", "columnpanel", "filterpanel", "setfilter"] }'></grid-example>

+## Filtering

+Aggregations work on filtered values only.
+If a filter removes rows from a group, the aggregation for the group is recalculated to consider only rows remaining after the filter is applied.

+To override this and always have aggregated values include filtered values (thus the aggregated values done change as filters are applied) set the grid property `suppressAggFilteredOnly`.

+In the example below, `suppressAggFilteredOnly` is not set.
+Note that the Year column has a filter.
+As the filter changes, the aggregation values change.

+<grid-example title='Aggregation and Filters' name='filters' type='generated' options='{ "enterprise": true, "modules": ["clientside", "rowgrouping", "menu"] }'></grid-example>

+In the example below, `suppressAggFilteredOnly=true`.
+Note that the Year column has a filter.
+As the filter changes, the aggregation values **do not** change.

+<grid-example title='Suppress Filtered Only' name='suppress-filtered-only' type='generated' options='{ "enterprise": true, "modules": ["clientside", "rowgrouping", "menu"] }'></grid-example>

 ## Aggregation API

 After the grid is initialised, there are two steps to set an aggregation on a column:

 1. Set the aggregation function on the column via `columnApi.setColumnAggFunc(colKey, aggFunc)`
 1. Add the columns to the list of value columns via `columnApi.addValueColumn(colKey)`